learn-co-curriculum/dsc-lineq-numpy-lab/README.md

 ## Exercise 3

-You want to make a soup containing tomatoes, carrots and onions.
+You want to make a soup containing tomatoes, carrots, and onions.

 Suppose you don't know the exact mix to put in, but you know there are 7 individual pieces of vegetables, and there are twice as many tomatoes as onions, and that the 7 pieces of vegetables cost 5.25 USD in total.
 You also know that onions cost 0.5 USD each, tomatoes cost .75 USD and carrots cost 1.25 USD each.

-Create a system of equations to find out exactly how many of each of the vegetables is in your soup.
+Create a system of equations to find out exactly how many of each of the vegetables are in your soup.

 ```python